hmfaysal/hmfaysal-omega-theme/_posts/2016-09-10-Welcome-to-Velocity-Vortex.md

 ---
 layout: post
-type: status
-title: "Welcome to Velocity Vortex"
+title: "Welcome to Velocity Vortex"    # Title of the post
-description: Introduction to our new Competition
-headline:
+description:        # Description of the post, used for Facebook Opengraph & Twitter
+headline: Markdown Syntax Test      # Will appear in bold letters on top of the post
-modified: 2016-09-10
+modified: 2016-9-10                 # Date
-category: status
+category: personal
+tags: []
 image:
-  feature:
 comments: true
 mathjax:
 ---
 "Welcome to Velocity Vortex"